Save The Date

-Join the Global Community of Liver Experts in Paris!
+Join the Global Community of

 Editorial

-Over three days, the program will explore and provide up-to-date short reviews by the best experts on the different aspects of clinical hepatology, including, viral hepatitis, cholestatic liver diseases, complications of cirrhosis, metabolic and alcohol-related liver diseases, and liver cancer.
+Over three days, the program will explore and provide up-to-date short reviews by the best experts on the different aspects of clinical hepatology, including viral hepatitis, cholestatic liver diseases, complications of cirrhosis, metabolic and alcohol-related liver diseases, and liver cancer.

 Throughout the meeting, attendees will have the opportunity to interact with thought leaders and the industry with the aim of improving the management of patients.